Lifestyle

 CITY POPULATION: 26,523

-COST OF LIVING FOR RETIREES: 25.4% below national average
+COST OF LIVING FOR RETIREES: 2.7% above national average

 Located in Chemung County, Elmira is a great entry point for the southern Finger Lakes area of New York.
 From several area museums to Mark Twain’s house (and gravesite), Elmira presents a lovely opportunity for retirees to enjoy life’s pleasures and cultural pursuits.
 Enjoy lively productions of music and theater at the Clemens Center or raucous sporting events at First Arena.
 From cold and snowy winters to balmy summers, you’ll find a wide variety in seasonal weather, though at 40 inches of average snowfall, you won’t have to dig out your driveway quite as often as you’d have to in more northern cities.
 It’s a short drive to area airports, parks, the Corning Glass Museum, and other activities so you can stay active.